Kristina01111000/Drws_site/README.md

 -  new email topics:
 	- does he want articles in monthly course? or as articles?
 - emails every week? multiple times a week?
 - excess pages deleted, check every month or so
 - add cancel course early section to page and get prior month free
 - fine tune new button description
 - get rid of credit card link on payment (or see if it forces paypal)
 	- check it, get paid for what i put in
 	- set itto one dollar just for giggles
-- on scorecard page bold the italicized stuff, keep the italicized
 - look at on a different computer, the google docs file won't let him copy